 - Any disturbance of ACM or WTC debris/dust/residue shall be performed in a manner consistent with the requirements of Industrial Code Rule 56 (ICR 56) and relevant sitespecific variance decisions. - In general, asbestos abatement and WTC dust removal work shall start at the top of the Building and proceed downward, with the exception of the following out of sequence activities: - a.
-5th floor mechanical equipment room (MER). - b.
-Basement levels (to prepare for deconstruction backfilling activities). - c.
+To support the effort of the Office of the Chief Medical Examiner (OCME) with the recovery of Potential Human Remains (PHR) the following areas may be abated out of sequence in the following order.
+These work area groupings shall be protected from water intrusion from above by the established water barrier floor and isolation barrier seal between the curtain wall and concrete slab installed in accordance with ICR56 at the bottom floor of any contained floor grouping above.
+Decontamination work in these areas may occur concurrently.
+Abatement activities within the areas will continue until completion at the conclusion of PHR activities. - i.
+5th floor mechanical equipment room (MER). - ii.
+4th floor. - iii.
+3rd, 2nd and 1st floors, including entrance lobbies. - b. .Basement levels (to prepare for deconstruction backfilling activities). - c.
 Coin vault area, to prepare for the installation of the tower crane. - d.
 Tower crane tieback locations: 5th floor, 11th floor, 19th floor, 27th floor and 35th floor slab. - e.
 38/39 MER - B. Abatement work areas shall be established in groups of up to three (3) floors.
 Multiple three floor groupings may be under containment simultaneously.
 Anticipated containment area groupings are illustrated to the right. - a.
 As identified in Table 5 of Section 2 The Ambient Air Monitoring Program of the September 7, 2005 Deconstruction Plan allows for Phase I Asbestos and COPC Abatement work to proceed below the scaffold monitors if additional air monitoring for metals is conducted at the exhaust manifolds on the lowest elevation of the work area grouping.